Rwanda Basketball League: Defensive Player of the Year

+Most Improved Player

 Team of the Year

+Players in bold were named the season's Most Valuable Player.

 In African competitions

 Each year, the champions of the NBL were placed for the qualifiers of the FIBA Africa Basketball League, the premiere pan-African competition.
 Since 2020, this league is replaced by the Basketball Africa League (BAL).
 The following list shows Rwandan teams which played in a main tournament:

 In the Basketball Africa League

+Since the 2023 season, the champions of the RBL qualify directly to the BAL, as the competition has determined them as designated market.